arobro/MythApps/README.md

 ### Android
 1. Use prebuilt mythtv apk with MythApps or compile mythtv with the MythApps plugins.
-2. You will need to install an addional apk called MythApp Services.
+2. You will need to install an additional apk called MythApp Services.

 Compile: https://www.mythtv.org/wiki/MythTV_on_Android and make sure to use https://github.com/MythTV/packaging.git